 University Grounds - Greenville, SC

-Overall, NC State had a record of 0-0-1 at this field, tying the sole game they played.
+Overall, NC State had a record of 0-0-1 at this field, tying the lone game they played.

 Date Opponent Time Ranking Result Attendance Length Comments